Skip to content

 Can I transfer a cell phone number to a VoIP system?

-Yes, as long as the VoIP provider supports the area code or region of the phone number you’re wishing to transfer over, you should be able to port your cell phone number.
+Yes, as long as the VoIP provider supports the area code or region of the phone number you wish to transfer over, you should be able to port your cell phone number.

 Can I port a VoIP number to a cell phone?

 Porting a VoIP number to a cell phone is sometimes possible.
-However, if your VoIP phone number uses an area code that doesn’t match your geographic area — for instance, if you have a Canadian phone number but live in the United States — your cell phone service provider may require you to select a new number.
-This usually occurs if your new provider doesn’t have the local infrastructure in those areas.
+However, if your VoIP phone number uses an area code that doesn’t match your geographic area, your cell phone service provider will ask you to select a new number — for instance, if you have a Canadian phone number but live in the United States and try to port that number to a US cell provider.
+This usually occurs if your new provider doesn’t have local infrastructure in those areas.

 Can I port my phone number to a VoIP solution?